Read II Corinthians 5 - 8

 In Today's Reading:

-; ministry of reconciliation; believers not to be unequally joined with unbelievers; Paul's ministry; the grace of giving
+Living by faith; ministry of reconciliation; believers not to be unequally joined with unbelievers; Paul's ministry; the grace of giving

 No one would deny that we are living in a day of deception and compromise, and, unfortunately, Christians are often tempted to search for satisfaction through what the world has to offer.
 To provide answers for this problem, Paul asked five very important questions for us to consider since they have eternal consequences.
 Be not unequally yoked together with unbelievers: for what fellowship has righteousness with unrighteousness? and what communion has light with darkness?
 And what concord (harmony) has Christ with Belial (Satan)? or what part has he that believes with an infidel (unbeliever)?
 And what agreement has the Temple of God with idols? for you are the Temple of the Living God (II Corinthians 6:14-16).

 Since there is a real danger of being caught up with deceptive world views that daily tempt us, James also was led to warn that whosoever therefore will be a friend of the world is the enemy of God (James 4:4).
 This is important to remember, since the believer and the unbeliever each have a different master.
 Paul was also led to write: If you then be risen with Christ, seek those things which are above, where Christ sits on the right hand of God.
 Set your affection (mind and emotion) on things above, not on things on the earth (Colossians 3:1-2).

 A Christian has a responsibility to come out from among them, and be separate, says the Lord, and touch not the unclean (unfit) thing; and I will receive you, And will be a Father to you, and you shall be My sons and daughters, says the Lord Almighty (II Corinthians 6:17-18).